decert-me/rareskills-solana-course/src/en/chapter_16.md

 ### 1) The initialize function

-Note that there is no code in the initialize() function — in fact all it does is return Ok(()):
+Note that there is no code in the `initialize()` function — in fact all it does is return `Ok(())`:

 ![Solana initialize account](https://static.wixstatic.com/media/935a00_92a7cce9e0ac44ffa7a996035060b4eb~mv2.png/v1/fill/w_740,h_68,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_92a7cce9e0ac44ffa7a996035060b4eb~mv2.png)

 It is not mandatory that functions for initializing accounts be empty, we could have custom logic.
 But for our example, it is empty.
-It is also not mandatory that functions which initialize accounts be called initialize, but it is a helpful name.
+It is also not mandatory that functions which initialize accounts be called `initialize`, but it is a helpful name.

 ### 2) The Initialize struct

-The Initialize Struct contains references to the resources needed to initialize an account:
+The `Initialize` Struct contains references to the resources needed to initialize an account:

-- my_storage: a struct of type MyStorage we are initializing.
+- `my_storage`: a struct of type `MyStorage` we are initializing.
-- signer: the wallet that is paying for the “gas” for storage of the struct.
+- `signer`: the wallet that is paying for the “gas” for storage of the struct.
 (Gas costs for storage are discussed later).
-- system_program: we will discuss it later in this tutorial.
+- `system_program`: we will discuss it later in this tutorial.

 ![Annotated initialize struct](https://static.wixstatic.com/media/935a00_c5a51bc46f954b57b767299a8fb4817d~mv2.png/v1/fill/w_740,h_502,al_c,q_90,usm_0.66_1.00_0.01,enc_auto/935a00_c5a51bc46f954b57b767299a8fb4817d~mv2.png)

-The 'info keyword is a [Rust lifetime](https://doc.rust-lang.org/rust-by-example/scope/lifetime.html).
+The `'info` keyword is a [Rust lifetime](https://doc.rust-lang.org/rust-by-example/scope/lifetime.html).
 That is a large topic and is best treated as boilerplate for now.

-We will focus on the macro above my_storage, as this is where the action for initialization is happening.
+We will focus on the macro above `my_storage`, as this is where the action for initialization is happening.

 ### 3) The my_storage field in the Initialize struct

-The attribute macro above the my_storage field (purple arrow) is how Anchor knows this transaction is intended to initialize this account (remember, an [attribute-like macro](https://www.rareskills.io/post/rust-attribute-derive-macro) starts with # and modify augments the struct with additional functionality):
+The attribute macro above the `my_storage` field (purple arrow) is how Anchor knows this transaction is intended to initialize this account (remember, an [attribute-like macro](https://www.rareskills.io/post/rust-attribute-derive-macro) starts with `#` and modify augments the struct with additional functionality):

 ![annotation of struct fields](https://static.wixstatic.com/media/935a00_48be1af69ce54df281456844ff5fbec7~mv2.png/v1/fill/w_740,h_541,al_c,q_90,usm_0.66_1.00_0.01,enc_auto/935a00_48be1af69ce54df281456844ff5fbec7~mv2.png)

-The important keyword here is init.
+The important keyword here is `init`.

 When we init an account, we must supply additional information:

-- payer (blue box): who is paying the SOL for allocating storage.
-The signer is specified to be mut because their account balance will change, i.e. some SOL will be deducted from their account.
+- `payer` (blue box): who is paying the SOL for allocating storage.
+The signer is specified to be `mut` because their account balance will change, i.e. some SOL will be deducted from their account.
 Therefore, we annotate their account as “mutable.”
-- space (orange box): this indicates how much space the account will take.
-Rather than figuring this out ourselves, we can use the std::mem::size_of utility and use the struct we are trying to store: MyStorage (green box), as an argument.
-The + 8 (pink box) we discuss in the following point.
+- `space` (orange box): this indicates how much space the account will take.
+Rather than figuring this out ourselves, we can use the `std::mem::size_of` utility and use the struct we are trying to store: `MyStorage` (green box), as an argument.
+The `+ 8` (pink box) we discuss in the following point.
-- seeds and bump (red box): A program can own multiple accounts, it “discriminates” among the accounts with the “seed” which is used in calculating a “discriminator”.
+- `seeds` and `bump` (red box): A program can own multiple accounts, it “discriminates” among the accounts with the “seed” which is used in calculating a “discriminator”.
 The “discriminator” takes up 8 bytes, which is why we need to allocate the additional 8 bytes in addition to the space our struct takes up.
 The bump can be treated as boilerplate for now.

 This might seem like a lot to take in, don’t worry.
 I**nitializing an account can largely be treated as boilerplate for now.**

 ### 4) What is the system program?

-The system program is a program built into the Solana runtime (a bit like an [Ethereum precompile](https://www.rareskills.io/post/solidity-precompiles)) that transfers SOL from one account to another.
+The `system program` is a program built into the Solana runtime (a bit like an [Ethereum precompile](https://www.rareskills.io/post/solidity-precompiles)) that transfers SOL from one account to another.
 We will revisit this in a later tutorial about transferring SOL.
-For now, we need to transfer SOL away from the signer, who is paying for the MyStruct storage, so the system program is always a part of initialization transactions.
+For now, we need to transfer SOL away from the signer, who is paying for the `MyStruct` storage, so the `system program` is always a part of initialization transactions.

 ### 5) MyStorage struct